 Step 1 Get a credit level

-You provide your details and the &Solved team assess their information to give you a credit level between $2,000 and $20,000 depending on your income, expenses and credit history.
-There is no cost for this, no application fee, and it’s usually done within 24 hours.
+The first thing you need to do is provide your details.
+After that, the &Solved team assess your information to give you a credit level between $3,000 and $30,000 depending on your income, expenses, and credit history.
+The process is usually completed within 24 hours.
+There are no fees for applicants with a Diamond Credit Profile.

 Step 2 Pay quicker & save

-Interest is between 14.99%pa and 22.99%pa.
-The rate is assessed on your income, expenses and credit history and is charged only on the actual amount owing.
+The interest rate is assessed on your income, expenses and credit history and is charged only on the actual amount owing.
 We agree in writing the interest rate at the start and there are no penalties, for paying early or in full.
 Anything paid today doesn’t get charged interest tomorrow.

 What is a line of credit?

-A line of credit is a fixed amount that a bank or lending agency sees fit to let you borrow as and when you require it.
+The definition of line of credit is a fixed amount of credit products that a bank or lending agency sees fit to let you borrow as and when you require it.
+This means that you don’t have to reapply for a new loan even if you haven’t fully paid off the first.
 Here are the features of a line of credit:

 - The upper limit of the amount is pre-set.